Strelitzia-Khazan/What-for-dinner-lab1-variant-3/README.md

 ## Design notes

-- For mutable, we define a node structure and a tree structure, and the functions are all in
+- For mutable, we define a node structure and a tree structure, and the functions
-- the tree class.
-In the custom function stage, recursion is used to handle various operations
+- are all inthe tree class.
+In the custom function stage, recursion is used to
-- on the binary tree, which simplifies the code implementation.
-At the same time, iterators
+- handle various operationson the binary tree, which simplifies the code
-- are implemented through breadth-first search to facilitate iterative traversal of binary trees.
+- implementation.
+At the same time, iteratorsare implemented through breadth-first
+- search to facilitate iterative traversal of binary trees.